David Sirota: Political career, 1998–2008

+From 1999 to 2001, Sirota worked as press aide and spokesperson for Bernie Sanders, who was then serving as the U.S. representative from Vermont.
+Sirota has stated that working for Sanders was "completely transformative for me as a person".
+Sirota also said: "When I first worked for him, I was right out of college.
+It helped me find who I was and what my values are."
+According to journalist Brian Stelter, "[Sirota] experienced Congress in all its possibility and all its vulgarity through the eyes of the only registered independent in the institution."
+From 2001 to 2003, Sirota worked as the communications director for the Democrats on the House Appropriations Committee.
+He managed press and message development on health care, education, defense, the environment and post-9/11 national security issues.
-Sirota worked as spokesperson for the House Appropriations Committee.
-While a fellow at the Center for American Progress, a liberal research and advocacy group, he created its Progress Report.

-In 2003 Newsweek profiled Sirota as a "political operative" skilled at "hacking out a daily barrage of anti-Bush media clips, commentary, and snappy quotes" who made "guerrilla attacks on the Bush administration", and who was "well schooled in the art of Washington warfare."
+From 2003 to 2005, Sirota worked at the Center for American Progress (CAP), a liberal research and advocacy group, where he was responsible for rapid response and media outreach.
+Sirota was hired for the job by former Clinton White House chief of staff John Podesta.
+According to journalist Richard Wolffe, Podesta said of Sirota: "I didn't know him.
+I just saw he had an eye for critique and the instinct for the jugular."
+Wolffe wrote a profile of Sirota in Newsweek in Oct 2003, in which he described Sirota as "the Internet child of the Clinton war room generation."
+Wolffe also described Sirota as a "political operative" skilled at "hacking out a daily barrage of anti-Bush media clips, commentary, and snappy quotes" who made "guerrilla attacks on the Bush administration", and who was "well schooled in the art of Washington warfare."
 According to the article, Sirota's main weapons were computer emails.
-Sirota was described as the "Internet child of the Clinton War Room generation."
-Former Clinton White House chief of staff John Podesta said of Sirota: "I just saw he had an eye for critique and the instinct for the jugular."
 For example, Sirota unearthed a two-year-old comment that Colin Powell had made to the effect that "Iraq posed no threat to its neighbors, and possessed no 'significant capability' in weapons of mass destruction."
 Sirota made Powell's statements more widely known.
 Reporters pounced, and it became a public relations blow to the Bush administration.
 Sirota was credited with having revealed that $87 billion for Iraq could have been used to erase huge state deficits at home, a fact that was repeated by Democrats nationwide.
+Sirota also created the CAP publication Progress Report.

-He served as a senior strategist for Brian Schweitzer's unsuccessful 2000 Senate campaign and successful 2004 gubernatorial campaign.
+Sirota served as a senior strategist for Brian Schweitzer's unsuccessful 2000 Senate campaign and successful 2004 gubernatorial campaign.
 In September 2006, Sirota worked as a political consultant for Ned Lamont's U.S. Senate campaign.
 Lamont defeated Joe Lieberman in the primary, but Lieberman ran as an independent and defeated Lamont in the November election.
 In 2008, Sirota was co-chair of the Progressive Legislative Action Network (now renamed the Progressive States Network).
 He was a senior fellow at the Campaign for America's Future.

-Sanders campaign

-On March 19, 2019, the Bernie Sanders 2020 presidential campaign announced it had hired Sirota to work as a senior advisor and speechwriter.
-Sirota was accused of launching attacks against Sanders's Democratic opponents on Twitter and through articles for The Guardian on behalf of the campaign as early as December.
-However, according to Sirota and The Guardian, the Sanders campaign did not engage in conversations related to his hiring until January.
-The Guardian spokeswoman Deepal Patadia said after they were informed about the conversations Sirota quit filing columns for The Guardian.

-Sirota continued to contribute to Capital & Main and interviewed Washington Governor Jay Inslee, a Democrat who launched a 2020 presidential campaign.
-They talked about how Inslee planned to address the issue of climate change through his campaign.
-Once The Atlantic revealed that Sirota had been advising the Sanders campaign prior to his official hire, Capital & Main’s publisher told The Atlantic that “Capital & Main did not, and would never, knowingly allow Mr. Sirota or any reporter to use our site to advocate for or against a political candidate.”